Nyagarama/100-Days-of-Coding/Day_000/README.md

+#  DAY 000
-Learning about how to write good readme and commit message
+##  Learning about how to write good readme and commit message